IdealistYu/KyushuUniversityBeamerTemplate/README.md

 ![](https://img.shields.io/github/last-commit/IdealistYu/KyushuUniversityBeamerTemplate)

-A Beamer template suitable for presentation at Kyushu University seminar, supporting both Chinese and Japanese languages.
+A Beamer template suitable for presentation at Kyushu University seminar.
+In addition to the English version,  Japanese and Chinese versions are also available.

 ## Preview